 Scripture Readings: Book of the Prophet Ezekiel 18:25-28; Letter to the Philippians 2:1-11; Gospel According to Saint Matthew 21:28-32

-While we ponder the end of the summer and the growing season, we are offered this Sunday important lessons about the “spiritual harvest” that must also take place in our lives.
+While we ponder the end of Summer and the annual growing season, we are offered this Sunday important lessons about the “spiritual harvest” that must also take place in our lives.
 A life lived in and for Christ, we believe, will yield a bountiful harvest, directing us to the fulfillment to be found in eternity, hence doing all we can now to gain the prize of life on high in God’s kingdom.

 Addressing the religious leaders of the time, Jesus offers a short parable about a father and his two sons.
 The first of the two says yes to his father’s wishes, but then does not do what was asked of him.
 The second son initially says no, but ends up doing as he was told.
 In telling the story, Jesus asks “What do you think about the case?”
 The audience is invited to decide about “which of the two sons did what the father wanted?”
 They correctly reply, “The second son,” but in doing so they show their own failure to embrace the teaching and person of Jesus Christ.
 In their case, they need to do more than simply render lip service, which lacks sincerity and thereby runs the risk of exclusion from God’s kingdom.
 As the Prophet Isaiah preached: “This people honors me with their lips, but their heart is far from me” (Isaiah 29:13, and quoted by Mark 7:6).